Everything related to experiment building is on the Design tab, and always available.

 Groups allow you to randomize elements and create more complex experiments.
 This is similar to a folder where you put items and set the order in which they are displayed.

-It is possible to add any element to the group, be it instructions, media, shelf, question or another folder.
-For folders within folders, two levels of nesting are supported.
-You can choose to randomize the order and number of folder elements shown.
+It is possible to add any element to a group, be it instructions, media, shelf, question or another group.
+For groups within groups, two levels of nesting are supported.
+You can choose to randomize the order and number of group elements shown.